 James Street Cultural Precinct

-You can view the James Street Cultural Precinct Development Plan below.
+You can view the James Street Cultural Precinct Concept Design below.

 Three scenarios were developed with a comprehensive engagement process then undertaken to garner as much feedback as possible from throughout the community.